jedi95/combatsim/README.txt

 Making changes
 --------------
 If you want to test your own class balance changes or stat combinations I highly recommend using an IDE such as Eclipse that can build the project automatically.
-This will allow you to test quickly without manually recompiling the code.
+This will allow you to test ideas quickly without manually recompiling the code.

 Dependencies